qorix-group/docs-as-code/README.md

-# Bazel Sphinx Documentation Builder
+# Score-Docs-As-Code Module

-A Bazel module providing comprehensive tools and extensions for building Sphinx documentation within Bazel projects.
+A Bazel module providing tools and extensions to enable and simplify documentation building via Sphinx

 ## Overview

 This module allows you to easily integrate Sphinx documentation generation into your Bazel build system.
-It provides a collection of utilities, extensions, and themes specifically designed to enhance documentation capabilities while maintaining Bazel's reproducible build environment.
+It provides a collection of utilities and extensions specifically designed to enhance documentation capabilities.

 ## Features